 The men in those books, boozers or dopers though they might have been, were cool, the pain they might have caused others flying by as the wheels ate up the miles.
 I bought it all.
 I wanted to go with them—across the country, hopping a steamer to the Far East, slipping over the border to farout Mexico, hiking to a fire lookout with a pack full of books.

-be them.
+But most of all, I wanted to be them.
 I wanted to go whenever and wherever I wanted.
 Sure, there had been women on some of the trips in those books, even babies sometimes.
 But that wasn’t the same.
 That wasn’t doing it yourself, calling the shots.
 It wasn’t driving."

 My own subsequent late 20th Century adventures seem to pale compared to Isabella's riding 40 miles alone in a trackless blizzard, although in retrospect, I probably did expose myself to comparable dangers.
 I think I might re-read the book again.